-After graduating with a bachelor’s degree in Animal Science from University of Louisiana at Lafayette in 2007, Shelley went to work as a Veterinary Technician for private Veterinary offices.
-She helped small and large animals for 13 years before finding her a new passion as an Adoption, Foster & Rescue Coordinator with Lafayette Animal Shelter and Care Center in 2017.
-Shelley’s hard work and dedication for finding pets their forever home turned into a promotion to Shelter Supervisor one year later in 2018.
+A graduate of University of Louisiana at Lafayette, Shelley Delahoussaye obtained a bachelor’s degree in Animal Science in 2007.
+Shelley went on to work as a veterinarian technician for private veterinary offices serving small and large animals.
+In 2017, she was hired at the Lafayette Animal Shelter & Care Center (LASCC) as an Adoption, Foster, and Rescue Coordinator where her hard work and dedication to finding pets their forever home turned into a promotion to Shelter Supervisor one year later in 2018.